Why Zig When There is Already C++, D, and Rust?

 Zig is offering to replace a project’s build system with a reasonable language using a declarative API for building projects, that also provides package management, and thus the ability to actually depend on other C libraries.
 The ability to have dependencies enables higher level abstractions, and thus the proliferation of reusable high-level code.

-C++, Rust, and D have a large number of features and it can be distracting from the actual meaning of the application you are working on.
-One finds themselves debugging their knowledge of the programming language instead of debugging the application itself.
+C++, Rust, and D have such a large number of features that they can be distracting from the actual meaning of the application you are working on.
+One finds oneself debugging one’s knowledge of the programming language instead of debugging the application itself.

 format!, implementing it in the compiler itself.
 Meanwhile in Zig, the equivalent function is implemented in the standard library with no special case code in the compiler.

 Zig can be downloaded from the downloads section.
 Zig provides binary archives for Linux, Windows, macOS and FreeBSD.
-The following describes what you get with this archive:
+The following describes what you get with one of these archives: